sheshantsinha/winter_development_challenge/README.md

 # LET'S DEVELOP
 We are presenting a challenge for all the students of IIIT BBSR.

-var development = Do you have potential to develop a (mobile app, Web App) or Hack a website or Implementation of Machine learning?
+var development = Do you have potential to develop a mobile app or Implementation of Machine learning?

     if (development == true) {